Lyrkan/ts-gb/README.md

 * The `system.tick()` method will have to be called at a frequency of 1MHz.

-You'll then be able to call `system.display.getFrontBuffer()` everytime you want to refresh your screen (the closer from 59.7 FPS the better).
+You'll then be able to use one of the [two provided graphic renderers](src/display/renderers) or to directly read the data returned by the `system.display.getFrontBuffer()` method everytime you want to refresh your screen (the closer from 59.7 FPS the better).

+The audio is a bit harder to implement since you have to basically create all the noises yourself based on the state of the various channels of the `Audio` component.
+Luckily ` ts-gb` also provides a basic [`Tone.js` renderer](src/audio/renderers/tonejs-renderer.ts) that is probably accurate enough for most games.

-If you want to see how that can be done take a look at the [TS-GB Web](https://github.com/Lyrkan/ts-gb-web) implementation.
+If you want to see how all of that can be done take a look at the [TS-GB Web](https://github.com/Lyrkan/ts-gb-web) implementation.